Unchaining Your Team

 With the OnPage scheduler, create multiple schedules, without limitation to location, so every group gets their preferred on-call rotation.
 Get instant visibility on who’s on-call.

 Like Outlook?
 You’ll love OnPage’s alerts scheduler

 Enjoy quick, easy, and intuitive setup.
-If you use Outlook, Mac Mail, or similar calendaring solutions, the scheduler will be very familiar.
+If you use Outlook, Google Calendar, or similar calendar solutions, the scheduler will be very familiar.

 Sick days, snow storms, or vacations.
 No problem!